CPAN-Security/Net-CVE/doc/Net-CVE.md

 - action

-    Tag of where the failure occured
+    Tag of where the failure occurred

 - source